Teaching Ratings¶

 Answer: Since the p-value is less than 0.05, we reject the null hypothesis as there is significant evidence that at least one of the means differs.

-Using ANOVA test, does teaching evaluation score for instructors differ by age?¶
+Using ANOVA test, do teaching evaluation scores vary by age?¶

 State the hypothesis: